What Health Insurance Scams Should You Watch Out For?

 Discount medical plans aren’t illegal, but they’re not the same as qualified health insurance plans.
 For this reason, it’s illegal to sell them as health insurance.
 Scammers often try to sell discount plans that provide discounted rates at pharmacies and doctor’s offices.
-However, these plans don’t cover ACA’s 10 essential health benefits.
-If you purchase one of these plans expecting comprehensive coverage, you will end up with extensive medical expenses.
+However, these plans don’t cover the ACA’s 10 essential health benefits.
+If you purchase one of these plans expecting comprehensive coverage, you could end up with extensive medical expenses.

 New Insurance or Medicare Card

 If someone contacts you about getting a new insurance card, whether it be by phone or mail, beware of giving them personal information like your Social Security number and bank account information.
 If you receive a new Medicare card in the mail that you did not ask for, call 1-800-MEDICARE to verify its authenticity.

 Scammers know that if they put a lot of pressure on you to make a quick decision by telling you that a certain price is only good for a certain amount of time, you’re more likely to do what they want you to do.
 If someone calls you with insurance from “Aetna, United, Blue Cross Blue Shield, Cigna” etc., please, please, please… be careful!!
 It may not be health insurance from these large and very reputable companies at all.

 Threats, such as threats of arrest, jail time or fines, are a common tactic that scammers use to spark fear and get you to hand over personal information.

 Unsolicited emails from legitimate financial institutions and government agencies will never ask you to verify confidential information like your Social Security number or bank or credit card numbers.

 Charges for Service

 Health insurance agents are compensated by health insurance companies, not by their clients.
 If a salesperson is asking you for commission compensation, you may want to find a different broker/agent.